 While credit is guaranteed on Stanford-operated overseas programs, it is not guaranteed on Non-Stanford study abroad programs.
 There are no approved programs.

 Not sure how to start when considering studying overseas with a non-Stanford program?

-- Make an appointment to speak with the Non-Stanford Programs Advisor if you have questions about the process.
+Make an appointment to speak with a Non-Stanford Programs Advisor if you have questions about the process.

 Study Abroad Approval Forms